ZpokenWeb3/zk-light-client-implementation/README.md

-## This is implementation for Near state based on proving headers of epoch blocks
+## This is implementation of Near Protocol zk light client based on proving headers of epoch blocks

 ## **Decription**